dell/omnia/docs/source/Roles/Platform/TensorFlow.rst

 **Prerequisites**

-* Ensure nerdctl is available on all cluster nodes.
+* Ensure nerdctl= is available on all cluster nodes.

-* If GPUs are present on the target nodes, install NVidia (CUDA 12.1) or AMD (Rocm 5.7) drivers during provisioning.
+* If GPUs are present on the target nodes, install NVidia CUDA (with containerd) or AMD ROCm drivers during provisioning.
 CPUs do not require any additional drivers.PyTorch

 * Use ``local_repo.yml`` to create an offline TensorFlow repository.
 For more information, `click here <../../>`_.